 The change we want to see is that the private rented sector provides homes for people in need which are more affordable, secure, accessible and are better quality.

-We believe that the private rented sector needs radical action: making improvements will not be enough to make a meaningful difference.
+We believe that the private rented sector needs systemic change: making improvements will not be enough to make a meaningful difference.
 Instead we want to help transform the sector so that it offers truly decent and affordable homes to every private tenant.

-We want to help create a future of private renting where tenants are better able to access and sustain their tenancies; where all landlords deliver a higher quality of service to tenants; where tenants have a strong voice in the debates about housing; and where tenants have robust rights which are effectively enforced.
+We want to help create a future of private renting where tenants are able to access and sustain their tenancies; where landlords deliver a high quality of service to tenants; where tenants have a strong voice in the debates about housing; and where tenants have robust rights which are effectively enforced.